yacinehechmi/YellowScraper/README.md

 # yellow-scraper
-a python scraper that looks for cities and number of pages for www.yellowpages.com
+### a python script that scrapes restaurant listing pages in yellowpages.com